-- Tracking progress and identify solutions to challenges in dissemination and implementation of HIPs;
+- Tracking progress and identifying solutions to challenges in dissemination; and

-- Reporting progress and results to IBP consortium via Knowledge Gateway and IBP meetings.
+- Reporting progress and results at HIP TAG and Partner meetings.

-Task Team members are supported by their employer.
-No additional compensation is provided to Task Team members.
+Team members are supported by their employer.
+No additional compensation is provided.

 Other groups may be formed on an as needed basis.